-Plum trees can reach up to 5 m tall.
-For smaller spaces look out for dwarf varieties of plums, reaching around 2 m tall, which can also be grown very successfully in large pots, making them ideal for a sunny courtyard.
+Apricot trees can reach up to 5 m tall.
+For smaller spaces look out for dwarf varieties of apricots, reaching around 2 m tall, which can also be grown very successfully in large pots, making them ideal for a sunny courtyard.
 A Yates® Tuscan 400 mm pot is a sturdy, attractive and lightweight pot choice.
 For best results, fill pots with a good quality potting mix such as Yates Premium Potting Mix.